-New students who speak English as a second language are required to take computerized assessments of their English language skills before they can take Wor-Wic's general diagnostic assessments or enroll in any credit classes.
-Students whose scores indicate a deficit in their English skills could be required to take one or more non-credit developmental English courses (ENG 081, ENG 082 and ENG 083) offered through the college's division of continuing education and workforce development.
-Students who need to take ENG 081, ENG 082 and/or ENG 083 should meet with an advisor in student development.
-Students must pass the course(s) before they can take the general diagnostic assessments or any credit courses.
+New students who speak English as a second language are required to take computerized assessments of their English language skills before they can take Wor-Wic's general placement tests or enroll in any credit classes.
+Students whose scores indicate a deficit in their English skills could be required to take ENG 081, ENG 082 and/or ENG 083, which are offered through the college's division of continuing education and workforce development.
+Students who need to take one or more of these courses should meet with an advisor in student development.
+Students must pass the course(s) before they can take the general placement tests or any credit courses.